Introduction to Malaysian Culture Customs and Etiquette

 Don’t give toy dogs or toy pigs to children.
 This includes perfumes that contain alcohol.

-For Hindu families, do not bring beef or beef product.
+For Hindu families, do not bring beef or beef products.

 Visiting A Mosque, Temple, Or Church